 All CMC students are eligible to apply for residence in the Student Apartments regardless of class standing.
-Applications (in Google Form format) must be submitted by Friday, March 10 at 5pm.
+Applications must be submitted by Wednesday, April 1 at 12:00 p.m.

 Any apartment not selected during Apartment Selection will become available in Room Draw.
 A group of four students may draw into the apartment.
-The highest lottery number among the group of four will be used.
+The earliest selection time among the group of four will be used.

-All groups will be notified whether or not they were accepted to live in the apartments as well as their group’s lottery number on Friday, March 17.
-Members of groups who are not accepted to live in the apartments will automatically be entered in the residence hall room draw lottery.
+All groups will be notified whether or not they were accepted to live in the apartments as well as their selection time on Monday, April 6.
+Members of groups who are not accepted to live in the apartments will automatically be entered in the residence hall room draw.

 Apartment Selection is a Privilege

-Exchange of lottery numbers, falsifying documents, tampering with charts, harassing, threatening, or coercing another student into either leaving their chosen apartment or altering their Apartment Selection will result in disciplinary action, loss of right to campus housing, and/or loss of the privilege to participate in the Apartment Selection process.
+Falsifying documents, harassing, threatening, or coercing another student into either leaving their chosen apartment or altering their Apartment Selection will result in disciplinary action, loss of right to campus housing, and/or loss of the privilege to participate in the Apartment Selection process.
 In such a case, the offending student’s apartment will be assigned by Residential Life.

 There are no gender designations for any of the apartments.